-Berkshire has contracts or dual contract agreements with a number of Wrap Fee and UMA sponsors including but not limited to: Capstone Wealth Advisors, LLC, Triad Advisors, LLC, KPP Advisory Services LLC, PKS Advisory Services LLC, BB&T Securities, Charles Schwab, HighTower Advisors, Janney Montgomery Scott, Lockwood Advisors, Inc. Merrill Lynch, Morgan Stanley Wealth Management, RBC Wealth Management, Raymond James, Robert W. Baird & Co.
+Berkshire has contracts or dual contract agreements with a number of Wrap Fee and UMA sponsors including but not limited to: Capstone Wealth Advisors, LLC, Triad Advisors, LLC, KPP Advisory Services LLC, PKS Advisory Services LLC, BB&T Securities, Foliodynamix, Charles Schwab, HighTower Advisors, Janney Montgomery Scott, Lockwood Advisors, Inc. Merrill Lynch, Morgan Stanley Wealth Management, RBC Wealth Management, Raymond James, Robert W. Baird & Co.
 Inc., Stifel Nicolaus & Company, Wells Fargo Advisors, Envestnet, Inc., FDx Advisors Inc., and HedgeCo/SmartX.
-Berkshire does not generally interface with the sponsors' clients.
+LPL Financial

-COMMINGLED INVESTMENT VEHICLES
+POOLED INVESTMENT VEHICLES

-Berkshire is the general partner and investment advisor for two limited partnerships or private funds: Berkshire Growth Fund and Berkshire Partnership (each a "Fund" and collectively the "Funds").
+Berkshire is the general partner and investment advisor for two limited partnerships or private funds: Berkshire Growth Fund ("BGF") and Berkshire Partnership ("BP") (each a "Fund" and collectively the "Funds").
 In no event should this brochure be considered to be an offer of interest in a private fund or relied upon in determining to invest.
 This is not an offer of, or an agreement to provide, advisory services directly to any recipient.
+Also, all Funds investors and qualified potential investors should refer to the Funds' Confidential Private Offering Memorandum and other offering documents.